 Before we begin the development of the encoder, it helps to first plan out what the encoder should look like using plain pseudocode as shown below.

-clear a register save the current address get the length of the shellcode xor the current address plus length of encoder increment the address did we reached the end jump back the addresss increment
+clear the register save the current address get the length of the shellcode xor the current byte of shellcode increment the address did we reached the end jump back to the xor

 The above code, sets out a clear path in plain-english for what we want and how we want to achieve this.

 To turn the above pseudocode into the raw assembly code, it is easier and faster to write this directly into debugging software.

 The first instruction, is to clear a register.
 For this, we can use XOR.
 If you XOR something by itself, you should be getting a zero output.